tektronix/tsp-toolkit/README.md

 1. Open any workspace folder in VSCode
 2. If your workspace folder does not already contain one, create a .tsp (for example `my-tsp-file.tsp`)
 3. Connect to your instrument using the discovery pane or the `TSP: Open Terminal` command.
-4. Right-click on the `.tspConfig` folder
+4. Right-click on the `.vscode/tspConfig` folder
 5. Select "Fetch TSP-Link Nodes for Connected Instrument"